Criminal Defense Attorney

-Possession, cultivation, distribution, trafficking, and other offenses related to controlled substances can result in severe penalties which may include prison time.
-There can also be collateral effects to your finances, personal property, and ability to drive.
+Possession, cultivation, distribution, trafficking, and other offenses related to controlled substances can result in severe penalties which may include mandatory prison time.
+There can also be collateral effects to your finances, personal property, and even ability to drive.
 Read more >

 Violent crimes such as assault, robbery, and murder often result in charges that carry severe and long-lasting penalties.
-Depending upon the severity of allegations, you could face a significant prison term.
+Depending upon the severity of the allegations, you could face a significant prison term.
 These cases are treated very seriously by law enforcement and therefore, require an equally determined defense.
+Read more >

-More than any other offense, persons accused of a sex offense are treated as guilty before even going to court.
+Whether you are culpable or not, the mere allegation of a sex offense can be devastating.
+More than any other crime, people accused of a sex offense are treated as guilty before even going to court.
 Accusations can be highly subjective.
-Victim perception, witness observations, and forensic evidence (such as rape kits or DNA tests) can be interpreted in different ways.
-Attorney Akamine has conducted sex offense trials and knows how to effectively combat law enforcement tactics.
+Victim perception, witness observations, and forensic evidence (such as rape kits or DNA tests) can all be interpreted in different ways.
+It is important to hire a criminal defense attorney who has conducted sex offense trials and knows how to effectively combat law enforcement tactics.
 Read more >

+Probation terms can be very intrusive and may seem to ensure failure.
 A probation officer’s belief that you are in violation is not the final word.
 Even if you have violated probation or failed to report, there are often actions that can be taken to minimize penalties and avoid incarceration.
-It is best to address the situation before being arrested.
+Like most things, it is best to address the situation before being arrested.
+Read more >

-Our office is 3 minutes away from the congestion of downtown Columbus, in German Village.
-Just click or touch our address below for turn-by-turn driving directions.
-Free parking in our lot.
+Our office is 3 minutes from downtown Columbus, in the Brewery District.
 If your arrest prevents you from coming to us, we come to you.
-Let’s get started.